Stop thinking such traces must be a certain width!

 Example 1: Copper under the trace.
 Adding copper under the trace will help conduct heat away from the trace, lowering the trace temperature.
-We looked at five configurations, summarized in TABLE 1 and in FIGURE 2.
+We looked at five configurations, summarized in and in .
 These included:

 Discussion.
 Two conclusions are intuitive.
 The more copper we can place under a trace, the more heat is conducted away from the trace, and the cooler the trace temperature will be.
 The closer the copper is to the trace, the more heat is conducted away from the trace, and the cooler the trace temperature will be.
 The more heat that is conducted away from the trace, the smaller the trace can be and still carry the target amount of current.
 So, look for ways to add copper underneath the trace.

 It should be noted a copper area used specifically for cooling carries no current whatsoever.
 And even if there is some small amount of noise signal coupled to it from the power trace, that coupled current should be harmless.
 If there is any concern at all about a coupled current, simply tie the copper area to the system reference (ground) with a single via.

 From a thermal standpoint, any underlying plane works like any other plane.
 The underlying plane does not have to be a “continuous and related” plane in the sense we need that for the signal paradigm (signal integrity.)
 However, a systems engineer needs to determine whether any noise on the high-current-carrying trace might couple into any underlying, unrelated (and sensitive) plane.